Khirasra state: History

 Khirasra was founded by a scion of the Dhrol state.
-The rulers of Khirasra were from the Jadeja Rajput clan.
+The rulers of Khirasra were from the Jadeja clan of the Rajput Kshatriya.
 They bore the title of Thakur.
 Khirasra Palace was built by Thakur Ranmalji, a mighty ruler of Khirasra.
 Mohammad Mahabat Khanji I, the Nawab of Junagadh, attacked Khirasra twice but was repelled by the strategy and bravery of Thakur Ranmalji.
 Once Meraman Khawas of Jamnagar also attacked Khirasra, but was defeated.

 In 188, the ruler of Khirasra (probably Dungarji Hathiji) was demoted from the fourth class to the seventh class in the table of precedence, as a punishment for not maintaining order in his state.

 The last ruler, Thakur Sursinhji made efforts to revive the Khirasra Palace.
 He improved the conditions of farmers, which led to an increase in the production.
 He also established agencies for benefit of his subjects.
 He introduced Khirasra to India's post-independence development and progress.
 He signed the accession to the Union of India on 15 April 1948.
 After the abolition of the monarchy, the royal family members of Khirsra received a privy purse of rupees 30,000, until the abolition of all royal titles, privileges and privy purses in 1972.